Does your family tree contain ancestors with Canadian criminal records?

 In some cases, there is no record of a conviction, or even a charge, as the individual "disappeared".
-I heard of one such instance recently, when a fellow working in the mines in England was insulted by a fellow worker, in what was essentially an ethnic slur.
+I heard of one such instance recently, when a fellow working in the mines in England, whose father was British but his mother was Irish, was insulted by a fellow worker, in what was essentially an ethnic slur, based on his Irish accent.
 He reacted by hitting the other man over the head with a shovel.

 Charges resulted, and the police were looking for him.
 He and his family picked up and immigrated to Australia, virtually overnight.

 I would not be surprised if a good percentage of immigrations were prompted by similar considerations!